Srijan1972/COP290/Task1/Task1.2/README.md

 Where `inputmatrix.txt`, `weightmatrix.txt` and `biasmatrix.txt` are `.txt` files containing the respective matrices and `outputmatrix.txt` will contain the resulting matrix.

 Where *type* is *mkl/pthread/openblas*
+*type* should be left empty for naive implementation.

 #### Gnuplot